dbuenzli/otfm/README.md

 Release %%VERSION%%

 Otfm is an in-memory decoder for the OpenType font data format.
-It provides low-level access to tables of OpenType fonts and functions to decode some of them.
+It provides low-level access to font tables and functions to decode some of them.

 Otfm is made of a single, independent module and is distributed under a BSD3 license.